 He has his Winsor and Newton Cotman palette, his preferred palette, velcroed inside and loaded with the colors he needs.
 He has also included different-sized plastic water containers found at the department store, velcroed on the back to keep them in.
 He also has water bottles that are compact so that they fit into the day planner.

 Stuart then demonstrates some other palette options and ideas.
-There are cheap palettes available at the art store, but the one he had for the demo has a thumb ring on the back to hold onto with deep wells inside.
-Stuart shows a makeup compact kit that he purchased at the department store where he took out the makeup so that he can put the colors in the leftover wells.
+There are cheap palettes available at the art store, but the one he has for the demo has a thumb ring on the back to hold onto with deep wells inside.
+Stuart shows a makeup compact kit that he purchased at the department store and removed the makeup from so that colors can be put in the leftover wells.
 He suggests taking out the glass on the makeup compact so that you don’t have light reflecting back up to you.

 Another option would be a little cigarette container.
-He took out the elastic that was in it, making it a good palette after being velcroed into the day planner.
-Look for items that are compact and that can close so that your palette doesn’t leak all over your paper in transit.
-Keep your eye out at the thrift store for items and materials to make your compact sketch kit that can be thrown into a backpack or shoulder bag for while you’re out and about, making your sketches.
+He took out the elastic that was in it, turning it into a good palette after being velcroed into the day planner.
+He suggests looking for items that are compact and that can close so that your palette doesn’t leak all over your paper in transit.
+Stuart also suggests keeping your eye out at the thrift store for items and materials to make your compact sketch kit that can be thrown into a backpack or shoulder bag for when you’re out and about.

 This is so inspiring.
 I’m already having fun just thinking of making one.
 Thank you!

 Fantastically practical and relatively inexpensive too.
 Thanks for these great ideas Stuart.